valkymaera/Stormsign/README.md

 ## Risk Banner
-on the bottom of the screen is a colorized risk banner, matching the risk color if colors help you.
+on the bottom of the screen is a colorized risk banner, matching the color of the current risk bracket on the meter.
 This banner has two sets of numbers visible

 ### Storm Window
 The larger numbers on top.
 One of the main features, this shows the minimum and maximum time until the next storm.
-It is a fifteen minute window, based on the 'extreme' threshold that starts 45 minutes after the previous storm.
+It is a fifteen minute window, representing the 'extreme' bracket that starts 45 minutes after the previous storm.
-These two numbers were the driving force behind me creating the app so I didn't have to do math in my head.
+These two numbers were the driving force behind me creating the app, as now I donn't have to do math in my head.

 ### Risk Bracket
 The small bottom numbers.
 You can ignore these.
 They represent the thresholds for each risk level.
 I thought they would be useful but I don't think they have been and they're probably not well communicated.
-For posterity, they represented what 'risk bracket' threshold you were in (low, medium, high, extreme) represented by time window instead of label.
+For posterity, they represent what 'risk bracket' threshold you were in (low, medium, high, extreme) shown by the bracket time range instead of the threat term.
 Since implementing, I have never cared about it, and unless someone really likes them they'll probably be removed later.

 ---